 - Wash and dry blueberries on a dish towel or paper towels (only if using fresh).
 In a bowl, toss blueberries with about 1 Tablespoon of flour.
 Gently fold 1 1/2 cups of the berries into the batter.
 Reserve the remaining 1/2 cup for adding on top later.

 - Fill the muffin cups 3/4 to almost full, using all of the batter.
 Divide remaining blueberries between muffin cups pressing gently into the batter.

 - In a bowl combine ingredients for the crumble topping; flour, sugar, melted butter and cinnamon and mix together with a fork.
 Divide between the muffin cups piling the crumble on top of each muffin.
 Don't worry if it looks too full.

 - Bake the muffins for 25 to 30 minutes, until they're very light golden brown.
 Note: Check after 25 minutes and bake longer if needed.
 Muffins will be done when a toothpick inserted in the center comes out clean.

 - Cool muffins on in the pan on a cooling rack just until they are cool enough to handle and remove.

 - Serve warm or room temperature.

-- Note: I find these muffins are best served next day.
+I find these muffins are even better served next day.
 After muffins have completely cooled, store overnight on a tray wrapped in plastic and they will be even moister and in the morning!